Which type of footwear is best for climbing Kilimanjaro?

 The main reason is weight.
 It is said that one pound on your feet is equivalent to carrying five on your back.
 Therefore, an average pair of boots, which weighs more than three pounds is like having fifteen pounds to your pack!
 Walking with boots can be much more tiring when you think about the totality of steps required to climb a peak like Kilimanjaro.
 So herein lies the tradeoff.

-Hiking boots pros: more ankle support, more protective, better traction, more durable, warmer.
+Hiking boots pros: more ankle support, more protection, better traction, more durable, warmer.

 The bottom line is both boots and shoes work on the mountain.
 Which you choose depends on what you are looking for in footwear and what you ultimately feel comfortable with.